 K5ND Contesting

 I’ve been operating on various modes and bands since 1973.
 After a long hiatus for my career and family, I got active again in 2006.
 At that time, I promised to keep things simple.
-That lasted until I got interested in chasing DX.
-Then, I discovered all those DX stations that were active during contests.
-So, I began building my station and entering contests.
+That lasted until I became interested in chasing DX.
+Then I discovered all those DX stations active during contests.
+So I began building my station and entering contests.

 Radio Sport Overview

 One thing I like about contesting or radio sport is that everyone starts with zero DXCC, Grids, or whatever.
 On top of that, there is lots and lots of activity.
 Often, a contest is the only time there are active stations.
 That’s particularly true with RTTY or radio-teletype operations.
-It can be one of the few times stations are on air from particular countries.
-It also focuses on activities over a weekend.
+It can be one of the few times stations from particular countries are on the air.
+It also focuses activity over a weekend.
 It can also be a great escape from work and family duties.

 My contesting journey began with CW contests in 2009 and continued through 2012.
-At that point, I started working RTTY contests in 2013 and still occasionally get on the air for a contest.
+In 2013, I started working RTTY contests and still occasionally get on the air for a contest.
 I began with VHF contests in 2014.
 I like these contests because they offer directional antennas in a small footprint.
 The rover category is exciting, operating as a rover and picking them up from a home station.

 RTTY Contesting

-I started operating RTTY back in the early 1980s with Teletype Model 15 and 19 machines.
-They made lots of racket but I sure enjoyed working with the printouts and communicating with the skilled and technically focused operators.
-When I re-entered RTTY in 2013, it was a very different effort, all driven by computer software.
+I started operating RTTY in the early 1980s with Teletype Model 15 and 19 machines.
+They made a lot of noise, but I sure enjoyed working with the printouts and communicating with skilled, technically focused operators.
+When I re-entered RTTY in 2013, it was a very different effort, driven entirely by computer software.
 I found I still enjoyed it a great deal.

 VHF Contesting

 In my contesting, I’m always finding ways to improve my station and to find the best entry category that matches my interests and capabilities.
-In HF contesting, that included working single band entries, usually 15 meters, that not only fit my equipment but allowed me to sleep on Saturday night.
+In HF contesting, that meant working single-band entries, usually on 15 meters, that not only fit my equipment but also allowed me to sleep on Saturday night.
 Plus, it limited the competition — instead of finishing 500th, I could finish 25th or so.

-That focus, led me to push the 6 meter button on my radio and try the June VHF contest in 2014.
-Then I started collecting maidenhead grids and building new antennas, trying new bands, and even a spell as a rover.
+That focus led me to push the 6-meter button on my radio and try the June VHF contest in 2014.
+Then I started collecting Maidenhead grids, building new antennas, trying new bands, and even had a spell as a rover.
 Here’s my journey to date.

 • Single-Op Low Power 2014 to 2022.